ByteLogNet/Nexus-Tool/README.md

 4. **Review Results:**
    - Once the cleanup is complete, check the results to see how much space has been freed.

+## Reporting Bugs

+If you encounter any issues or bugs while using Nexus Tool, please report them on our [GitHub Issues page](https://github.com/ByteLogNet/Nexus-Tool/issues).
+We appreciate your feedback and will work to resolve any issues as quickly as possible.